 Factual error: It seems unlikely that the bullet hole in Harmonica's jacket should have burned edges - he was shot at a distance of more than ten metres.

 Other mistake: When Jill tries to leave Sweetwater in the morning after Cheyenne's visit, she runs into Harmonica.
 He has a very nasty, coarsely stitched injury in his cheek that is not accounted for, and for which there was no time to be received, stitched, and the stitches removed again.
-(Special Edition DVD has a deleted scene in which Harmonica is beaten up, which explains the injury, but it is STILL a continuity mistake within the actual movie.)
+(Special Edition DVD has a deleted scene in which Harmonica is beaten up, which explains the injury, but it is a continuity mistake within the regular movie.)

 Continuity mistake: In the final shootout, Frank slumps to the ground and Harmonica approaches him.
 Harmonica has the instrument in his left breast pocket attached to a cord around his neck.
 He pulls the instrument from the cord quite forcibly causing the cord to whiplash back and lie on his left shoulder.
 The camera then switches to Frank having the instrument forced into his mouth and then Harmonica comes back into view.
 The cord is now missing.